Steveorevo/node-red-contrib-actionflows/README.md

 that in turn, invokes additional `action in/out` flow segments.
 One way to trace an ActionFlows' sequence is to use the `delay` node.
-Be sure to set the delay to above 2 seconds to see the blue dot appear in the `action in/out` flow path and for the green dot and "running" indicator under the `action` active `action` node.
+Be sure to set the delay to above 2 seconds to see the blue dot appear in the `action in/out` flow path and for the green dot and "running" indicator under the active `action` node.
 Please see the animated gif below.

 ![ActionFlow Nesting](/actionflows/demo/nested.gif?raw=true "ActionFlow Nesting")

 In this simple animation, the main `action` node calls two defined flows; one `action in/out` node called "action in" and another called "action in 2".
-The "action in 2" flow contains an `action` node itself called "nested" that invokes the `action in/out` node named "nested in".
-Watch the end of the animation above to view the flow path.
+The "action in 2" flow contains an `action` node called "nested" that invokes the `action in/out` node named "nested in".
+The first action node waits until all other flows and nested flows complete their sequence.
+Watch the end of the animation above to view an overlay showing the complete flow path.

 ## Loops
 The `action` node allows execution of `action in/out` node sequences based on